Is It Worth It To Apply for SSDI Reconsideration?

 If you submit an application for disability benefits and the Social Security Administration rejects it, you have the option of requesting that they reconsider their decision by reviewing your application again.

-Your request for reconsideration must be made within 60 days after the date of your denial.
+Your Request for Reconsideration must be made within 60 days after the date of your denial.

 Reconsiderations are quite common since more than 70% of people who apply for disability benefits receive a rejection the first time.